martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 Given the aforementioned issues, and despite plots being still widely used in Urban Morphology to capture the “*pattern of human intention and activity*” [@kropf1997, p.5], they are ill-suited as basic unit for UMM applications.

-==**problem** plot is ill suited==

-##### Morphological tessellation
+###### Morphological tessellation
-==_option of tessellation (Hamaina, Usui, Schirmer)_==
+_one of the few alternatives proposed in literature is morphological tessellation_ ==intro== Morphological Tessellation (MT), a method of deriving a spatial unit of analysis, the Morphological Cell (MC), which is able to convey reliable, universal and meaningful plot-scale information and, at the same time, to minimise manual labour, subjective interpretation and data dependence.

 ==rewrite this bit to make sense in the context==
 At the core of the proposed MT lies the *Voronoi tessellation* (VT), a method of geometric partitioning that from a planar set of *‘seeds’* generates a series of polygons, known as *Voronoi Cells* (VC).
 Each VC encloses the portion of the plane that is closer to its seed than to any other (figure \ref{fig:voro}), ideally representing its ‘*influence zone*’\footnote{The term Voronoi Tessellation can be used to describe both the process of partitioning space (method) and the geometric mesh it generates (output).
 In this text, the two meanings are used interchangeably.}.

 ![Voronoi tessellation based on randomised seeds.
 Each colour represents the area of one tessellation cell (influence zone).
 Dashed lines end in infinity](source/figures/ch6/voro.png "Voronoi tessellation based on randomised seeds"){#fig:voro width=50%}

 VT has been already used in relation to urban form, in the context of spatial clustering algorithms [@dogrusoz2007] and built-form geometry generalisation techniques [@ai2007; @basaraner2004; @li2004; @liu2014], or as input for image-based pattern recognition [@yu2017].
-In recent years, VT was used to study the micro-scale properties of the urban fabric [@hamaina2012a; @hamaina2013] in order to produce a reliable method for urban form patterns’ recognition, which pioneered the generation of VC from building footprints.
-Later, Schirmer and Axhausen [-@schirmer2015; -@schirmer2019] devised a method to define “*influence zones*” around buildings using a “*topological skeleton*” of unbuilt space that is mathematically similar to VT.
+In recent years, MT was used to study the micro-scale properties of the urban fabric [@hamaina2012a; @hamaina2013] in order to produce a reliable method for urban form patterns’ recognition, which pioneered the generation of VC from building footprints.
+Later, Schirmer and Axhausen [-@schirmer2015; -@schirmer2019] devised a method to define “*influence zones*” around buildings using a “*topological skeleton*” of unbuilt space that is mathematically similar to MT.
 In parallel, Usui and Asami [-@usui2013; -@usui2017; -@usui2019] included the street network as an additional input alongside the building footprint to the VT algorithm, to mimic the plot structure of traditional Japanese urban fabrics.
 Whilst the generated mesh shows remarkable similarity to the plot pattern, its main limitation is the inability to capture the spatial pattern of modernist (post WWII) urban tissues and the highly variable distance between building and street that is typical of such fabrics.
 On a similar vein, Araldi and Fusco [-@araldi2017; -@araldi2019] developed an approach based on VT and street segments to define a spatial unit based on the pedestrian point of view.
-In all these cases, the use of Voronoi tessellation helped to rigorously and reliably cluster components according to their configuration although, as pointed out by @usui2019, the relationship between VC and ‘conventional’ plots has never been directly tested to date.
+In all these cases, the use of Voronoi tessellation helped to rigorously and reliably cluster components according to their configuration although, as pointed out by @usui2019, the relationship between MC and ‘conventional’ plots has never been directly tested to date.
 In this sense, the MT approach is to be intended as a continuation of this line of works, insofar it too utilises the VT procedure.
-However, unlike previous studies, this paper aims to provide a fully operational and replicable method by examining the details of the tessellation process and its parameters, and testing the similarity of morphometric characters as measured on both MC and plots through direct comparison.
+However, unlike previous studies, this research aims to provide a fully operational and replicable method by examining the details of the tessellation process and its parameters, and testing the similarity of morphometric characters as measured on both MC and plots through direct comparison.
-_unexplored_

-### Additional elements
-- open spaces
-- axial line - sort of

-- intra-building elements
-	- rooms, structures, materials

-### Issue of availability
-*the first issue *
-==**problem** data are not available, we need to use as small number of resources as possible to keep morphometric method applicable==
+*yet, the potential and applicability of morphological tessellation is still unexplored.*

-### Analytical aggregations
+#### Analytical aggregations

-#### Area-based
-==be super careful with critique Re MAUP here==
 Since urban morphology analysis aims to capture patterns of urban form, it must describe single elements (buildings, plots, morphological cells) as well as their spatial configurations and relationships.
 To do so, larger analytical units must be identified.
 Generally, we can distinguish two approaches to do so: area-based and location-based [@berghauserpont2014].

+##### Area-based
-Area-based approaches divide space into preselected units, i.e. administrative boundaries [@gielen2017], abstract projected boundaries (typically grid) [@galster2001], or larger morphological structures such as a block [@gil2012] or a Sanctuary Area [@dibble2017].
+==be super careful with critique Re MAUP here== Area-based approaches divide space into preselected units, i.e. administrative boundaries [@gielen2017], abstract projected boundaries (typically grid) [@galster2001], or larger morphological structures such as a block [@gil2012] or a Sanctuary Area [@dibble2017].
 However, such methods face two connected issues, together named “Modifiable Areal Unit Problem” (MAUP) [@openshaw1984]: scale issue (how big the area of aggregation should be) and aggregation issue (where should we draw its boundaries).
 Area-based approaches are prone to both of them, particularly the latter: a change of the boundary, for example the voting district, might affect the analysis’ results.

-*even though, some are present in literature*
+*keeping in mind the issues, there is a significant scope to study morphological aggregations*

+*going from the plot scale, we recognise street edge, block, street, resulting in either urban tissue if we follow one definition or in SA if we follow Mehaffy.*

+*smallest aggregation is street edge, defined as ...*
-- street edge/plot series
+- illustration

+*then we have block, which Kropf calls plot series*
-- block
+- illustration
+	_The above highlights that while the block can unequivocally be defined as an aggregate of plots surrounded on all sides by street spaces, it is ambiguously related to those street spaces when taken as an isolated entity.
+A block can be either (1) the result of combining several plot series, each connected with a different single street, or (2) an aggregate of plots that may be connected to two or more streets.
+One way or the other, the block occupies the same level as the plot series in the generic structure, but as a resultant form (for this reason ‘blocks’ is set in square brackets in the diagrams)._ ==Kropf p.47==

+*then we can have street - various definitions*
-- vague neighbourhood
+- illustrations

-- urban tissue, SA and similar stuff
+*urban tissue could be seen as the largest form-related aggregation and literature focuses on this concept from several perspectives.
+We have tissue/fabric, morphological region and UST.
+While SA can sometimes overlap, it by definition captures different concept.*
-	- ==morphological region (Vitor's paper)==
+- ==morphological region (Vitor's paper), Kropf p.15, Araldi, etc.==
+- ==link back to classification ch2==
+- illustration

-*while some are perfectly meaningful and MAUP is tiny (edge, block), some are suboptimal.*
+*while some are perfectly meaningful and MAUP is tiny (edge, block), some are suboptimal (SA).*
-==_plus more_==

-#### Location-based
+##### Location-based
 Location-based approaches generate analytical units independently for each source-element as a unique aggregation around it, typically at walking or driving distance, where distance is measured either along the street network (network distance) or an approximation of it (for example: as a crow flies).
 Therefore, the aggregated values are uniquely and consistently generated for each source-element (e.g. building), and the effect of arbitrary data aggregation is minimised, resolving MAUP’s aggregation issue.
-For this reason, literature, including the research presented in this paper, prefers location-based analytical units, as their nature partially resolves MAUP.
+For this reason, literature, including the research presented in this work, prefers location-based analytical units, as their nature partially resolves MAUP.
 The scale problem part of MAUP is present also in location-based methods, and it is up to the methodology adopted on a case-by-case base to limit its effect to a minimum.

 Currently, morphological literature relies on a few methods to define an aggregation of units in a location-based manner.
 The most straightforward is based on simple Euclidean (as-crow-flies) distance from the elements of analysis (typically radius of 400 metres around a building) [@schirmer2015].
 However, such an approach does not reflect the actual morphological situation on the ground.
 In some instances, such as in in traditional compact urban tissues, it can capture hundreds of buildings within 400 metres, but only a few in sparse modernist urban tissues, leading to fundamental differences in the amount of information captured, causing issues of comparability of such information.